CUBRID/cubrid-manual/en/admin/config.rst

 **intl_check_input_string**

     **intl_check_input_string** is a parameter used to whether to check that string entered is correctly corresponded to character set used.
 The default value is **no**.
-If this value is no and character set is UTF-8 and incorrect data is enter which violate UTF-8 byte sequence, it can show abnormal behavior or database server and applications can be termminated abnormally.
+If this value is no and character set is UTF-8 and incorrect data is enter which violate UTF-8 byte sequence, it can show abnormal behavior or database server and applications can be terminated abnormally.
 However, if it is guaranteed this problem does not happen, it has advantage in performance not to do it.

     UTF-8 and EUC-KR can be checked; ISO-8859-1 is one-byte encoding so it does not have to be checked because every byte is valid.